Yale Law Journal

 The new formalism implies four conclusions concerning incorporation: (1) an expansion of the President's removal power to independent agencies; (2) a similar expansion of the power to issue binding executive orders; (3) possibly, an expansion of the President's powers to coordinate enforcement in the courts; and (4) the permissibility of purely investigatory agencies outside of the executive branch.

 Since Myers, the President's power to remove executive officers has been secure.
 [FN94] With incorporation of independent agencies into the executive branch, all agency 'officers' become subject to that removal power.
 [FN95] It is important to note, however, another rule approved in Myers, that Congress retains the power to prescribe by statute the grounds for removal of 'inferior officers' and 'employees.'
-[FN96] While the exact line between 'officers' and these latter officials remains unclear, Buckley appears to hold that agency heads are 'officers.'
-Incorporation would thus mean that all agency heads are removable.
+[FN96] While the exact line between

 A second implication of incorporation involves the power of the President to issue executive orders binding on now-independent agencies.
 Presidents have traditionally refrained from imposing executive orders on independent agencies in the absence of statutory permission, [FN97] although they have asserted the right to do so.
 [FN98] The strengthened tripartitism of the new formalism would assure the executive the power to bind both now-independent and now-executive agencies equally.
 [FN99]